"Authoritative Parenting Style, what is it and how does it affect your child?"

 Overall, authoritative parenting is all about a balance between warmth, responsiveness and support.
 It's about setting clear boundaries, but also about encouraging independence and self-expression.

-We should help them to develop healthy coping strategies and problem-solving skills.
-We need to encourage academic achievement and psychological well-being.
-We should guide them to be self-reliant, resilient, and capable of forming healthy relationships.
+You should help them to develop healthy coping strategies and problem-solving skills.
+You need to encourage academic achievement and psychological well-being.

 In the end, you will likely get a well rounded, healthy, happy, respectful child.